Health Insurance Denials

 • Standard external reviews are completed as soon as possible, but no later than 45 days after the request was received.

-External reviewers will usually only review denials that are based on medical considerations; they and are not likely to review a denial based on lacking a referral or pre-authorization.
+External reviewers will usually only review denials that are based on medical considerations; they are not likely to review a denial based on lacking a referral or pre-authorization.
 An external reviewer may review and make determinations whether or not:

 • A treatment that is non-formulary, out-of-network, or not allowed is best for you and should be covered;